BGCG/project1/README.md

 **Navigation menu:**

 * Each page contains a navigation menu in an intuitive place (top right hand corner of the page) and when you hover over the links they turn from black to gray.
-* In the navigation bar, the active page will also be underline so the user knows which page they are on.
+* In the navigation bar, the active page will also be underlined so the user knows which page they are on.

 ![Screenshot-of-navigation](assets/images/navbar.png)